 Big insurers in the US include Trov, Squaretrade and Asurion.
 Purchasing a policy from one of these insurers is relatively easy.
 Just go to their website, answer a few basic questions about your device and its value, get your quote and pay.

-While policies differ from one insurer to the next, you can get coverage when:
+While policies differ from one insurer to the next, you can get coverage for these events:

 - You accidentally damage your phone